mautic/mautic-documentation/pages/12.Plugins/22.TagManager/docs.en.md

 This plugin can:
  * List all given Tags in your Mautic Instance
- * List all Contacts owning a specific tag
+ * List all Contacts owning a specific Tag
  * enable CRUD-Operations on Tags

 ## Usage